akinsho/toggleterm.nvim/README.md

 Setting the key to use for toggling the terminal(s) will setup mappings for _insert, normal and terminal_ modes If you prefix the mapping with a number that particular terminal will be opened.

+**NOTE**: Please ensure you have set `hidden` in your neovim config, otherwise the terminals will be discarded when closed.

 ```lua
 require"toggleterm".setup{
   size = 20,